kbrenn02/ecommerce-platform/Notes.md

 3. Delete App.css file
 4. Delete info in index.css
 5. Go to src > assets folder and delete the .svg file

+Similar to the frontend folder, we create a components folder to hold the different pages for the admin panel.
+Again, similar to frontend, we need to run `npm react-router-dom`